tbrowder/FontFactory/README.md

 and all three files will be installed in your '$HOME/.FreeFont' directory.

 The license basically says the font is free to use for non-commercial purposes.
-Consult the license carefully if you do intend to so use it.
+Consult the license carefully if you do intend to use it commercially.

+### GnuMICR

+This is a Gnu version of the MICRE font face, in OpenType format ('.otf'), which can be used commercially.
+See many more details at the author's site []().

+### Publishing requirements

+This module will not be published until at least one of the MICRE fonts has been used to successfully produce a check that my bank cashes.

 The Font class
 ==============